-Relationship issues: Monogamy, primary, polyamory, and kink affirmative, I help clients develop and improve relationships with partners and spouses, family (including pets), friends and colleagues.
-I have led relationships workshops at community centers and places of worship in New York and Virginia.
+Relationship issues: Monogamy, Primary, Polyamory, Kink and BDSM Affirmative, I help clients develop and improve relationships with partners and spouses, family members (including pets), friends and colleagues.
+I have led relationships workshops at various community centers and places of worship in New York and Virginia.

-Lesbian, Gay, Bisexual, Transgender, Intersex and Asexual+ (LGBTQIA+) Affirmative Therapy: My doctoral dissertation was the first study of gay affirmative psychotherapy, and my master's thesis focused on bisexuality and social stigma.
-I have taught Relational Practice with Clients who are LGBTQIA+ at the Institute of Contemporary Psychotherapy and Psychoanalysis (ICP+P) and I presented on LGBTQIA+ issues at the Richmond Academy of Clinical Psychology.
+Lesbian, Gay, Bisexual, Transgender, Nonbinary, Genderqueer, Queer, Questioning, Intersex, Asexual and Allies+ (LGBTQIA+) Affirmative Therapy: My doctoral dissertation was the first study of gay affirmative psychotherapy, and my master's thesis focused on bisexuality and social stigma.
+I have taught Relational Practice with Clients who are LGBTQIA+ at the Institute of Contemporary Psychotherapy and Psychoanalysis (ICP+P) and I have presented on LGBTQIA+ issues at the Richmond Academy of Clinical Psychology in Virginia.

 Issues of Race, Ethnicity and Culture: I am on the Steering Committee of the Center for Race, Ethnicity and Culture at the Washington School of Psychiatry.
 I have taught Sociocultural Issues in Social Work Practice at Adelphi University and Relational Practice with Racial and Sexual Minorities at ICP+P. I have also presented on race, class and gender issues for the National Association of Social Workers (NASW) in Maryland.